escottalexander/stablecoin-challenge/README.md

 You should also emit the `AssetBorrowed` event.

 Perfect!
-Now lets go fill out the `repayCorn` function.
+Now let's go fill out the `repayCorn` function.

 Revert with `Lending_InvalidAmount` if the repayAmount is 0 or if it is more than the user has borrowed.